Coalville: Baptists

 This chapel was still flourishing in 1907, when it was redecorated, with "Strict Baptist" newly painted on the door.
 It was probably this chapel that was the one referred to as a "Calvinist chapel" in Kelly's Directory of 1881.
 Another source has it as a "Calvinistic" chapel.

 The building still exists and is now occupied by the Balti Tower Indian restaurant and an oriental food store.
 For many years after its closure, part of the building was occupied by "Kemp's grocery store".
 The stone plaque, bearing the name, "Cave Adullam" can still be seen set above the frontage; this term has its origins in the Bible (I Samuel, 22:I).

 In 1879, further doctrinal differences led to 149 members of the General Baptist Chapel being erased from their communion.

-Seventy three of these individuals then formed themselves into a Particular Baptist Chapel and went on to build the Ebeneezer Baptist Church on Ashby Road, which was completed in 1881.
+Seventy three of these individuals then formed themselves into a Particular Baptist Chapel and went on to build the Ebenezer Baptist Church on Ashby Road, which was completed in 1881.
 Whilst the church was being built, services were conducted in an old wagon repair shop.
 Structural alterations and additions were made to the building in 1908 and instead of two entrances to the church, one main entrance was made, as it is today.
 The church once played a prominent part in the musical life of the town, and it was here that the Snibston Colliery Miner's Welfare Silver Prize Band was formed.